 How Does a Consent Decree Work?

 Consent decrees are binding on both parties because they agreed to it.
-The decree can't be appealed unless there was fraud (lying) by one party, a mutual mistake, or if the court doesn't have jurisdiction over the case.
+That means the decree can't be appealed unless there was fraud by one party, a mutual mistake, or if the court doesn't have jurisdiction over the case.

-These decrees can be brought against government bodies (like the police forces in Chicago and Baltimore listed above) or against businesses, large and small, who violate a law or regulatory code.
+These decrees can be brought against government bodies (like the police forces in Chicago and Baltimore) or against businesses, large and small, who violate a law or regulatory code.

 The process of a court order can begin in two ways: